VCCT-MAST5112-2025-G2/Christoffelschefbook/README.md

 Home Screen:

+Error handling: if the chef does not add name or price of the meal the app will show the chef an alert to include the name and price.

+Back button: when the chef is done adding the dish they will have the ability to go back to the welcome screen.

+Menu Screen:

 Add button: this button will allow the chef to be able to add different meals on to the menus.

-Error handling: if the chef does not add name or price of the meal the app will show the chef an alert to include the name and price.

 Category buttons: This buttons allow the chef to select whether the meal they adding on the menu is a starter,main or a dessert.